13 Essential Facebook Ads Metrics Every Marketer Should Track

 What it is: Refers to the average cost associated with each audience interaction with your Facebook page.

-How it is calculated: CPPE = (Total Amount Spent/Total page engagement)
+How it is calculated: CPPE = (Total amount spent/Total page engagement)

 Why it matters: A lower CPPE value indicates achieving more page engagements with less spending.
 By tracking CPPE, you can compare different Facebook ads’ performances, analyze audience behavior, refine content strategies, and measure how your ad spent translates into meaningful interactions.